compphoto/Intrinsic/README.md

 imagery.

 ## Setup
-Depending on how you would like to use the code in this repository there are two options to setup the code:
+Depending on how you would like to use the code in this repository there are two options to setup the code.
+In either case, you should first create a fresh virtual environment (`python3 -m venv intrinsic_env`) and start it (`source intrinsic_env/bin/activate`)

 #### Option 1
-If you would like to download the repository to run and potentially make changes you can simply clone the repo:
+If you would like to download the repository to run and make changes you can simply clone the repo:
 ```
 git clone https://github.com/compphoto/Intrinsic
 cd Intrinsic
 ```
-create a new virtual environment, or use an existing one, and run:
+then pip install all the dependencies of the repo:
 ```
 pip install -r requirements.txt
 ```
-It's probably best to first create a fresh virtual environment to avoid version clashes.

 #### Option 2
-Alternatively, you can install this repository as a package using `setup.py`
+Alternatively, you can install this repository as a package using `setup.py`:
 ```
 git clone https://github.com/compphoto/Intrinsic
 cd Intrinsic